Princess Charlotte-class ship of the line: Design and description

 The Princess Charlotte class were initially designed as copies of Sir Thomas Slade's and were classified as 98-gun second rates.
 They were modified by the co-Surveyor of the Navy, Robert Seppings, to incorporate his round bow design.
 They were enlarged during construction to accommodate more guns and to incorporate Seppings' innovative system of interlocking diagonal bracing that improved the hull's strength.
 These changes caused them to be reclassified as 110-gun first rates.
 Their crew numbered 738 officers and ratings.
+The ships were fitted with three masts and ship-rigged.

 The ships' specifications were a length of 197 ft 7 in at the gundeck and 163 ft 4 in at the keel.
 They had a beam of 52 ft 9 in, a depth of hold of 22 ft 6 in, a deep draught of 17 ft 10 in and had a tonnage of 241744/94 tons burthen.
 As completed the ships were to be armed with 110 muzzle-loading, smoothbore guns that consisted of twenty-eight 32-pounder (56 cwt) guns and two 8 in (65 cwt) shell guns on their lower gun deck, thirty 32-pounder (48 cwt) guns and a pair of 8-inch shell guns on their middle gun deck and thirty-two 32-pounder (32 cwt) guns on their upper gun deck.
 Their quarterdeck mounted a pair of 12-pounder guns and a dozen 32-pounder carronades.
 On their forecastle, they carried a pair of 32-pounder carronades.